Are you thinking of surrendering your Airedale?

 We understand that surrendering a dog is traumatic for both you and your canine companion.
 We’ve done our best to cover all possible scenarios and questions below; but, if you need further information please do not hesitate to contact one of our volunteers.

-If you need IMMEDIATE help from Rescue to pick up an Airedale, call (717) 225-5421.
-If there is no answer, please leave a message.
+If you need IMMEDIATE help from Rescue to pick up an Airedale, call (609) 313-4765.
+If there is no answer, please leave a message or dial the backup number in the recording.
 Someone from ARADV will be in touch with you as quickly as possible.

 Checklist for Turning Your Pet over to ARADV